 Just like remote work will be a thing, so will remote hiring.
 Recruiters will now also need to prepare digital onboarding kits to aid newly-hired employees to get started on their journey.

-In 2021, HR will have a more paperless and contactless onboarding process as they invest in the right tools for a more smooth virtual hiring process.
+Moving forward, HR will have a more paperless and contactless onboarding process as they invest in the right tools for a more smooth virtual hiring process.
 Not only will this help save time, but it will also let you cater to more people who are joining your company regardless of where they are.

 This doesn’t take away the traditional way of onboarding face-to-face, but it gives recruiters the flexibility to assist new employees especially if they are working remotely.